 This Jam Filled Cookie is among the oldest Christmas Cookie recipes that we make.
 It is from Everywoman’s Magazine in 1957.
 These are my brother’s favorites; yes the one who to this day calls me Binky!

 For a cut out cookie, this dough is very easy to work with!
 It is not terribly sticky!
-The brown sugar gives these cookies a wonderful, different flavor!
+Also, the brown sugar gives these cookies a wonderful, different flavor!

 I hope you like the recipe today for Jam Filled Cookies!
 How many Christmas cookies do you make?
 What is your favorite/ Let me know in the comments below!